eadanfahey/ORaiml/README.md

-# ORaiML (Part 2)
+# ORaiML (Part 4)

-Code for part 2 in the series of articles titled "Let's build a cryptocurrency".
+Code for part 4 in the series of articles titled "Let's build a cryptocurrency".

 ## Instructions

 Compile the project to a native executable with `make native`.
-Call `./main.native` to run the code.
+Call `./main.native -help` for usage help.